 Wyatt is an Old English name, meaning “brave in battle.”

 Wyatt saw regular usage in the 1800s, hovering around the #500 mark on the top 1,000 boy names charts.
 It slowly dropped in popularity before witnessing an explosion in use in the 1990s.
 It is currently ranked at #29.

-Yanni is a Greek name that means “God is gracious.”
+Yanni is a Greek name beginning with Y that means “God is gracious.”